pelednoam/mmvt/README.md

 <img src=https://user-images.githubusercontent.com/35853195/42889397-52f9c75e-8a78-11e8-9da8-86ccc3a30a80.png align="right" hight=120 width=120/>

 The project’s code is still under active development, but temporarily going off-grid.
-If you want to download/clone it, please contact me at npeled@mgh.harvard.edu
+If you want to download/clone it, please contact me here or at npeled@mgh.harvard.edu.

 ## Multi-Modality Visualization Tool